Understanding Benchmark Fractions: A complete walkthrough

 -

 Estimating fraction values: Instead of struggling with complex calculations, benchmark fractions allow for quick estimations.
-For example, you can easily estimate that 5/8 is slightly larger than 1/2 because it is closer to 3/4 than to 1/2.
+Here's one way to look at it: you can easily estimate that 5/8 is slightly larger than 1/2 because it is closer to 3/4 than to 1/2.

 -

 Comparing and ordering fractions: By comparing fractions to benchmark fractions, it becomes much easier to determine which fraction is larger or smaller.
-For instance, comparing 2/5 and 3/8 becomes simpler when we see that 2/5 is slightly less than 1/2, while 3/8 is also slightly less than 1/2.
+Take this case: comparing 2/5 and 3/8 becomes simpler when we see that 2/5 is slightly less than 1/2, while 3/8 is also slightly less than 1/2.
 Further comparison might be needed to determine which is larger.

 -